Meet the Founders

-Victoria is a resident physician at the University of Cincinnati in the Physical Medicine and Rehabilitation department.
+Victoria is a physician at the University of Cincinnati in the Physical Medicine and Rehabilitation and Sports Medicine departments.
 She always knew she wanted to be a physician but in high school she started to realize that she loved engineering.
 She decided to become an engineer and a physician in order to “bridge the gap” between the two fields to help further create and develop medical devices.
 It was not until medical school when she found her true passion in adaptive sports equipment design!
 Athletes often require equipment for their sport, but the available equipment is not a one-size-fits all.
 There needs to be solutions and modifications to equipment to make it usable, which is where Victoria comes in.
 By working with other engineers, clinicians, therapists, and many disciplines, amazing solutions were designed from extensive collaborations.

 Through the love of adaptive sports equipment and adaptive sports medicine, Victoria met some friends in the area who all had the same level of excitement for adaptive sport and the rest is history....the Bridge was formed.